keijohyttinen/ad-campaign-full-stack/backend/readme.md

 ## Images

 Images are stored into MondoDB with GridFS.
 Express server is configured to listen /images endpoint for client to download image by name.
 Server implementation fetches image stream by name from MondoDB with the help of a promisified library called gridfs-promise, and return image in a stream to the client.
+The better approach for serving the images would be use of AWS S3 or GCP Storage.

 ## Configuration